dtinth/OJN2BMS/README.md

-Compile in NetBeans on download the package.
+Compile in NetBeans or download the package.

 To use,